Lips Together, Teeth Apart: Production history

-The play opened Off-Broadway in a Manhattan Theatre Club production at the New York City Center Stage 1 on May 28, 1991, and closed on January 5, 1992, after 250 performances.
+The play opened Off-Broadway in a Manhattan Theatre Club production at New York City Center Stage I on May 28, 1991, and closed on January 5, 1992, after 250 performances.
 The play transferred to the Lucille Lortel Theatre on January 9, 1992, and closed on June 27, 1992.
 Directed by John Tillinger, the play was written for the original cast, which featured Christine Baranski (Chloe), Swoosie Kurtz (Sally), Nathan Lane (Sam) and Anthony Heald (John).
 It was nominated for an Outer Critics Circle Award as Best Off-Broadway Play, and Baranski won the Drama Desk Award for Best Featured Actress in a Play.
+Lighting design by Ken Billington.

 A limited revival was scheduled to open on Broadway on April 29, 2010, at the American Airlines Theatre, through June 20, 2010.
 Produced by Roundabout Theatre Company and directed by Joe Mantello, the revival was to star Megan Mullally, Lili Taylor, David Wilson Barnes, and Patton Oswalt (in his Broadway debut).
 On March 24, 2010, Mullally left the production two weeks into rehearsals after creative differences with Mantello.
 The revival was postponed on March 25, 2010, with artistic director Todd Haimes stating that "they could not find a way to maintain the production schedule under these circumstances"; the production was canceled soon afterwards.

 Lips Together, Teeth Apart was produced in 1993 by the Oregon Shakespeare Festival, Ashland, Oregon, and also by the OSF in Portland, Oregon.